Kernel panic: macOS

-In macOS 10.8, if five new kernel panics occured within three minutes of the first one, the Mac would display a prohibitory sign for thirty seconds, and then shut down; this is known as a "recurring kernel panic".
+In macOS 10.8, if five new kernel panics occurred within three minutes of the first one, the Mac would display a prohibitory sign for thirty seconds, and then shut down; this is known as a "recurring kernel panic".

 In all versions above 10.2, the text is superimposed on a standby symbol and is not full screen.
 Debugging information is saved in NVRAM and written to a log file on reboot.
 In 10.7 there is a feature to automatically restart after a kernel panic.
 In some cases, on 10.2 and later, white text detailing the error may appear in addition to the standby symbol.